t00sh/rop-tool/README.md

-  --byte, -b          [b]  Search the byte [b] in binary --dword, -d         [d]  Search the dword [d] in binary --help, -h               Print this help message --no-color, -n           Don't colorize output --qword, -q         [q]  Search the qword [q] in binary --raw, -r                Open file in raw mode (don't considere any file format) --split-string, -s  [s]  Search a string "splited" in memory (which is not contiguous in memory)
+  --byte, -b          [b]  Search the byte [b] in binary --dword, -d         [d]  Search the dword [d] in binary --help, -h               Print this help message --no-color, -N           Don't colorize output --qword, -q         [q]  Search the qword [q] in binary --raw, -r                Open file in raw mode (don't considere any file format) --split-string, -s  [s]  Search a string "splited" in memory (which is not contiguous in memory)